Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Experiments

 \phantomsection The result that noisy pairs do not degrade downstream performance on xBD is surprising.
 An explanation could be that the noisy matches (damaged vs. undamaged buildings) take up too little space in the image.
 They would therefore have little influence on the loss function, too.
 Since we can not appropriately change this on xBD, we create the VTS dataset (see \autoref{sec:dataset-voronoi}).
 It allows us to control how many pixels per image pair are wrongly matched ($r_{img}$, analogous to wrongly matched building pixels), in addition to how many positive pairs are impacted by noisy matches ($r_{pairs}$).

 \paragraph{VTS: Noisy pairs increase performance.} We repeat the experiments on VTS, varying both $r_{pairs}$ and $r_{img}$.
-The results for MoCo can be seen in \autoref{fig:exp-voronoi-moco}.The results for the dense losses can be seen in \autoref{fig:exp-voronoi-dense}.
+The results for MoCo can be seen in \autoref{fig:exp-voronoi-moco}.
+The results for the dense losses can be seen in \autoref{fig:exp-voronoi-dense}.
 MoCo's performance increases with rising $r_{pairs}$.
 Dense losses also benefit from noise, but increasing $r_{pairs}$ above 25\% does not yield additional gains in most experiments.
 The relation between $r_{img}$ and the downstream performance is less clear.
-Only the extreme case of $r_{img}{=}100\%$ leads to no improvement or even a degradation, with large drops for dense losses if $r_{img}{=}r_{pairs}{=}100\%$.
+Only the extreme case of $r_{img}{=}100\%$, which is equivalent to false positives, leads to no improvement or even a degradation, with large drops for dense losses if $r_{img}{=}r_{pairs}{=}100\%$.
 These results align with those on xBD.
 Noisy pairs are usually helpful, not harmful.
-The much greater beneficial effects on VTS could be explained as the effect of regularization via noisy pairs, which would be more needed on the simple VTS than on the complex xBD.
-From this perspective, noisy pairs could be seen as a form of augmentation like CutMix\cite{yun_cutmix_2019}, which replaces part of an image with part of another image.
-A different perspective is introduced in the next subsection.
+In the next section, we explore what the cause of this might be.